hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 3973

-How many generations We destroyed before them; they cried out when it was too late for deliverance.
+How many generations have We destroyed before them; they cried out when it was too late for deliverance.

 # 3974